Orlando Pirates coach Ncikazi joins Mamelodi Sundowns' Mokwena in questioning Bafana Bafana and Broos

 “A better understanding and communication between the two parties will help the national team and will also help the clubs so that when our players come back from the national team they are still useful to the team.
 I think that is highly important but that’s not happening currently.”

-Pirates are set to face Congo-Brazzaville side Diables Noirs in the Caf Confederation Cup second round second-leg clash on Sunday.
+Pirates are set to face Congo-Brazzaville side Diables Noirs in the Caf Confederation Cup first round second-leg clash on Sunday.